 The Internet has quickly become the most dynamic and important medium for modern discourse and freedom of expression in most countries around the world.
 States face the challenge of reforming their laws to keep pace with the digital revolution, while civil society faces the challenge of ensuring the appropriate adaption of principles which evolved in an offline world for new online contexts.
 CLD is working with a range of different partners to try to address this shortcoming, particularly in developing policy thinking around freedom of expression and the Internet.
-Our work in this area is largely supported by a the Sigrid Rausing Trust.
-CLD has now completed two phases of this project.

-A second branch of the project consisted of support for statements by prominent special mandates.
 The UN Special Rapporteur on Freedom of Opinion and Expression hosted a meeting of experts on Human Rights and the Internet in June 2010, in which Toby Mendel, Executive Director of CLD participated.
 The meeting came up with some brainstorming ideas about how to ensure protection of various human rights on the Internet, including the rights to freedom of expression and privacy, as well as the issue of access to the Internet as a human right.
 Following up on this work, the UN Special Rapporteur hosted a series of follow up meetings, several of which included participation by CLD.
 These meeting contributed to the 2011 Annual Report of the Special Rapporteur, which focused on freedom of expression and the Internet, as well as the June 2011 Joint Declaration by the four specialized mandates of the UN, OAS, OSCE and African Commission tasking with promoting and protecting freedom of expression.

 CLD has also produced a Commentary on the Charter of Human Rights and Principles for the Internet, providing a detailed analysis of the implications of a range of fundamental human rights for the Internet.
 The Charter itself was prepared by the Internet Rights and Principles Coalition, which in turn arose out of the Internet Governance Forum (IGF), a tri-partite gathering bringing together civil society, governments and the commercial sector to discuss regulatory issues relating to the Internet.
 The Commentary reviews the implications of a wide range of human rights for the Internet, including rights of systematic relevance, such as non-discrimination, freedom of expression and privacy, and more thematic rights, such as the rights to education, culture and work.